By Steve Beauregard

 It’s situated on the east side of Las Vegas Boulevard, between Gass Avenue and Garces Avenue.
 There are parking lots both south and north of the shop for you to park in.
 The south parking lot will be familiar to viewers, as that is often where haggling takes place when a seller has a car or motorcycle.
 It’s also the scene of a lot of the pre-haggling and post-haggling interviews with customers.

 Please note that these parking areas get packed quickly and spaces are hard to come by.
+You should know that large trucks and oversized vehicles aren’t allowed to park there.

 If the Pawn Stars parking lots get filled, there is another free parking lot directly across the street, along Garces.
 You’ll see it right behind a large kiosk selling Las Vegas tours.